Le lien vers cette page a été envoyé avec succès aux destinataires.

 For other operators, the service may cost the price of a normal SMS.

-In addition, some apps offer to block SMS spam themselves.
+In addition, some phones offer to block spam by SMS.
 Your operator can offer such an application.

 Online service